 Our common stock is listed on The NASDAQ Capital Market under the trading symbol "RNVA."
 The warrants issued in December 2015 are listed on The NASDAQ Capital Market under the trading symbol "RNVAW."
-We have applied for the listing of the warrants included in this offering on The NASDAQ Capital Market under the symbol "RNVAZ."
-No assurance can be given that such listing will be approved or that a trading market will develop.
+The warrants included in this offering are approved for listing on The NASDAQ Capital Market under the symbol "RNVAZ."
+No assurance can be given that a trading market will develop.